-RQ3 answer.
-From the results, we can conclude how much the quality of the solution was influenced using each criterion in TLR, BL, and FL.
+The lower part of Table 2 shows the values of the effect size statistics between pair-wise comparisons in TLR, BL, and FL.
 In TLR, the largest differences were obtained in comparisons that entail Criterion 2, where the largest difference is obtained when compared with the baseline (0.996 for recall, 0.9968 for precision, and 1 for F-measure).
 Therefore, in TLR, Criterion 2 outperforms the baseline with a pronounced superiority (99.6% of the times for recall, 99.68% of the times for precision, and 100% of the times for F-measure).
-In BL, Criterion 3 obtains the largest Manuscript submitted to ACM differences when compared with the baseline.
+In BL, Criterion 3 obtains the largest differences when compared with the baseline.
 Criterion 3 outperforms the baseline with a pronounced superiority (96.32% of the times for recall, 96.2% of the times for precision, and 98.92% of the times for F-measure).
-In FL, Criterion 2 and the Gold criterion show a pronounced superiority over Criterion 1, Criterion 3, and the baseline.
-The largest difference is obtained when comparing Criterion 3 and the Gold criterion (0.0857 for recall, 0.0776 for precision, and 0.0092 for F-measure).
-Therefore, the Gold criterion outperforms Criterion 3 with a pronounced superiority (91.43% of the times for recall, 92.24% of the times for precision, and 99.08% of the times for F-measure).
+In FL, Criterion 2 and Gold criterion show a pronounced superiority over Criterion 1, Criterion 3, and the baseline.
+The largest difference is obtained when comparing Criterion 3 and Gold criterion (0.0857 for recall, 0.0776 for precision, and 0.0092 for F-measure).
+Therefore, Gold criterion outperforms Criterion 3 with a pronounced superiority (91.43% of the times for recall, 92.24% of the times for precision, and 99.08% of the times for F-measure).